Serving Art Educators and Students Since 1994

 Day 2

-- Have students measure and divide the thick cardboard into 64 same size squares, as if it would be the chess board.
+- Have students measure and divide the thick cardboard into 64 same-size squares, as if it would be the chess board.
+(Again, don't use a ruler to draw the lines.
+Only use the ruler to measure where your lines will be placed.)

-- Have student fill 32 squares with different repetitive patterns/designs (examine illustration below), read at Neopoprealism's abstract ink pen/ pattern drawing lesson.
+- Have student fill 32 squares with unique, repetitive patterns and designs (See the illustration below).
+See more at Neopoprealism's abstract ink pen/ pattern drawing lesson.

-- Give information where students can learn this game (find online information about local chess clubs).
+- Additional resources can can be given to students who really want to learn this game (find online information about local chess clubs).

 Be beautiful